nathanemac/ProxTV.jl/docs/src/index.md

 # ProxTV.jl

-ProxTV.jl is a Julia package that provides efficient implementations of proximal operators for total variation (TV) regularization with various p-norms.
+`ProxTV.jl` is a Julia package that provides efficient implementations of proximal operators for total variation (TV)_p regularization and p-norms.
+It is designed to be used in conjunction with [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl) for use in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).

 ## Overview